 BLASTRACK

-and as the name suggests, it's just as light!
-It's good for people who want to ski without getting tired all day long, but compared to the ELIXIR-E, it's lighter and slightly fluttering, so it's a bit of a pain when skiing rough snow or powder.
+As the name suggests, it's extremely light!
+It's great for people who want to ski all day without getting tired, but because it's lighter than the ELIXIR-E, it's a bit more wobbly, which was a bit of a problem when skiing on rough snow or powder.

 evaluation